616 Poplar Street

 The Bellevue Police Department is a state accredited agency and stands committed to providing professional police service to our community.

 This page provides a comprehensive listing of the law enforcement officials who serve the community of Bellevue, Kentucky.
-Please feel free to use the email addresses provided to contact the police department as needed.
+Click on the officers name to send them an email, or contact them at the phone number provided.

 Each officer, regardless of rank, is responsible for routine patrol of the city and for responding to calls for service.
 Additionally, each officer remains responsible for performing other duties within his area of specialty.
 These other duties include criminal and crime scene investigations, fingerprinting, bicycle patrol, community-oriented issues, and certain administrative functions.